 Internally from within Altium Designer: from the Updates page of the Extensions & Updates view.

 Externally from within Windows: from the standard Programs and Features page (accessed from the ControlPanel in Windows 7 and above).

 From Altium Designer

-Access the Extensions& Updates view (click on the control at the top-right of the workspace then choose Extensions and Updates from the menu) and switch to the Updates page.
+Access the Extensions& Updates view (click on the control at the top-right of the workspace then choose Extensions and Updates from the menu) and switch to the Updates tab.

-The page presents all Altium Designer platform updates that are available, arranged in chronological order, to provide an historical view of platform changes since the last update.
-The most recent version build incoporates the changes from all previous updates.
-To view further information on any platform update, click on its name link to open a detailed view.
+The page presents all Altium Designer platform updates that are available, arranged in chronological order, to provide a historical view of platform changes since the last update.
+The most recent version build incorporates the changes from all previous updates.
+To view further information on any platform update, click on the name to open a detailed view.
 In most cases, this will provide an expanded description of the update's function and Release Notes that summarize its changes over the previous version.

 New software updates are always visible but require a valid Altium subscription and account login to be downloaded and installed.